MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/04/devtools.md

 :::image type="content" source="../../media/2021/04/elements-inspect-image-src-hover-preview.msft.png" alt-text="Image preview with aspect ratio information in the Element tool." lightbox="../../media/2021/04/elements-inspect-image-src-hover-preview.msft.png":::

-Also, the image aspect ratio information is available in the **Network** tool, when you choose an image preview:
+Also, the image aspect ratio information is available in the **Network** tool, when you click an image preview:

 :::image type="content" source="../../media/2021/04/network-img-name-filters-preview.msft.png" alt-text="Image aspect ratio information in the Network tool." lightbox="../../media/2021/04/network-img-name-filters-preview.msft.png":::